 He was appointed chairperson of a chapter of the Organization of African Unity and a supportive member of the "People’s Organization of Progress” (POP) chaired by Lawrence Hamm.
 He was elected block association president, appointed municipal fourth ward Treasurer, and Essex County Committee executive board district leader.
 He was the host for his cable television show, "The first Step."
 He was appointed by the Mayor (unanimously confirmed by the City Council) to serve as the Commissioner for the City of East Orange.
 After several campaigns and re-elections, dissatisfied with the failure of politics in serving the best interest of the people, Commissioner MAVA decided to return to the pure sciences via academia.
 After he was awarded a Master's degree, he returned to his roots becoming the first and only Black instructor in the chemistry/physics department at his undergraduate college.
 He taught Inorganic, Organic, and Biochemistry.
 Listed in Who's Who in American Education, he served as a debate coach and senior class advisor at Newark Central High School.
 He continued his formal education and returned to the island of his birth.
 He did his graduate studies in Biochemistry at Columbia University in Harlem, New York City.

-Michael accepted a chemistry teaching appointment at America’s oldest public high school specializing in the Fine and Performing arts, Arts High School in Newark, New Jersey where his sister graduated as a violinist.
+Michael accepted a chemistry teaching appointment at America’s oldest public high school specializing in the Fine and Performing arts, Arts High School in Newark, New Jersey where his older sister, Beverly Marcel, graduated as a violinist.
 In addition to his sister, many talented people graduated from Arts High School including the legendary songstress Sarah Vaughn, Melba Moore, Beverly Marcell, Woody Shaw, Connie Francis, Jazz saxophonist Wayne Shorter, actor Tiesha Campbell-Martin, Savon Glover, Haas Manning, and Michael B. Jordan.
 Michael served as the advisor for the Allied Health Careers' and the National Honor Society.
 Michael returned to Rutgers medical school to do Pharmacokinetical research, and co-authored publications in medical journals including Clinical Research.

 In 1997, Van Allen was appointed a teaching position where he taught biochemistry in the pre-medical program at Rutgers Medical College.
 Contemporaneously, he was promoted to position of science department chair by the Newark Public Schools.
 Education runs in his family; his sister Barbara teaches college mathematics and her son David attended Dartmouth University.
 Michael received his pinnacle of recognition- after ten years of service as a high school science educational leader- when appointed in 2007, by the New Jersey Department of Education to establish the benchmarks to the NJ Board of Education for the Science High School Proficiency Assessment.
 (HSPA is a NJ exit exam that 80,000 science students throughout the State must pass in order to graduate from High School.)